philrz/zed-datasource/README.md

 We'll once again start by creating a pool and loading our raw test data.
-Since this data already has a `time`-typed field called `ts`, we don't need to perform the same time-related preprocessing we did previously.
+Since this data already has a `time`-typed field called `ts`, we don't need to perform the same preprocessing of the timestamp we did previously.

 ```
 $ zed create http